xynpocari/DCCW/README.md

 # to the spatial extent of the buffered poly.
 buff_width <- 2000 # 2 km

-# weather_buff_width: it makes sense to extract weather variables to
+# weather_buff_width: we would like to extract weather variables to
 # a greater spatial extent surrounding the fire.
 Here we choose 40 km
 weather_buff_width <- 40000 # 40 km